People come from neighboring Bristol to visit the physical shop and tourists defy laws of baggage allowance to fit magazines

 Magalleria buys from small publishers directly and from a few wholesalers.
 After years, it can now claim to have a better idea of what it will sell.
 It used to be them reaching out to magazines, but now it’s the other way around.
 They look closely at what other more mainstream retailers are selling in order to differentiate their stock.

-Magalleria is a magazine store selling publications in creative disciplines from Somerset, and further afield.
-It is tucked into the terrace of artisanal shops and salons on Broad Street.
+Tucked into the terrace of artisanal shops and salons on Broad Street, Magalleria is a magazine store selling publications in creative disciplines from Somerset, and further afield.